5 things to know about China's twice-a-decade party congress | New Country 923

 Observers are watching to see if Xi’s personal political theory will be entered into the party constitution alongside those of predecessors such as Mao Zedong and Deng Xiaoping.

-There were no such clues in Xi’s wide-ranging, almost 3 1/2-hour address to the congress’ opening session Wednesday.
-But the honor could still come as the congress plays out.
+One section talked of “arming the whole party with the thought on socialism with Chinese characteristics for a new era” — placing the concept in the framework of the “thoughts” and “theories” associated with previous leaders.

-Other previous leaders have also had the distinction, but it was bestowed much later in office.
+Another key indicator will be whether Xi’s name is included in the concept’s formal title if it is inserted into the party constitution.
+That would elevate him to the ranks of Mao and Deng, above his immediate predecessors who received no such distinction when their own theories were entered into the constitution’s list of guiding philosophies at the end of their terms.

-Including it this early would be a clear sign that the already powerful Xi will continue to dominate Chinese politics without opposition.
+Including the “thought” along with Xi’s name this early in his term would be a clear sign that the already powerful leader will continue to dominate Chinese politics.

 POWERFUL PLAYERS WILL EMERGE